ts-safeql/safeql/docs/guide/plugins.md

 The plugin API is experimental and may change in future releases.
 :::

-SafeQL plugins let you extend SafeQL's behavior by hooking into its lifecycle.
-Plugins are packages that export a factory function — the factory receives config and returns an object with a `name` and hooks.
+SafeQL plugins extend query checking by hooking into the analysis lifecycle.
+A plugin is a factory function that receives config and returns an object with a `name` and hooks.

-Currently the only supported hook is `createConnection`, which provides a custom database connection strategy.
-More hooks will be added in future releases.
+## Conventions

+- Name packages `safeql-plugin-<name>` or scope under your org (e.g., `@myorg/safeql-plugin-foo`).
+- Include `safeql-plugin` in `package.json` keywords.
+- Default-export the `definePlugin()` result.

 ## Using Plugins

-Install the plugin package alongside `@ts-safeql/eslint-plugin`, then add it to the `plugins` array in your connection config:
+Install the plugin alongside `@ts-safeql/eslint-plugin`, then add it to your connection config:

 ```js
 import safeql from "@ts-safeql/eslint-plugin/config";